 In this options, you can choose to have a preset applied upon import, simply choose this where it says Develop Settings.

-You can also choose to apply some metadata to your files such as copyright imformation and so on.
-If you wish to you can create a preset for this by choosing NEW from the dropdown menu.
+You can also choose to apply some metadata to your files such as copyright information and keywords at the same time.